 My goal is keep up my breast milk supply or maybe increase it.

 Can you help me please?
 I will use any advice that you give me.

 Thank goodness you were wise enough to store up so much breast milk.
 Some important things to consider:

 Night pumping is super important.
 Most successful pumpers state that although they would love to stop night pumping, they do it usually 2 times per night.
 There is good reason for night pumping.
 The hormone Feedback Inhibitor of Lactation (FIL) signals the mammary glands to slow or stop production when large gaps exist in pumping/feeding times.
 Missing pumping sessions for 8 hours or more set FIL into action.

-Stress, low fluid consumption, poor nutrition and some other factors can also improve milk supply.
+Stress, low fluid consumption, poor nutrition and some other factors can also impact breast milk supply.